ARTH 100. Introduction to Art History (4E)

 ARTH 220.
 Rock, Paper, Sword: The Media of the Ancient and Medieval World (4A)

 An introduction to the art of the ancient and medieval world.
-Utilizing the three elements of rock, paper and sword, this course examines how different Western, Asian, and Islamic cultures approached art in these media.
-Exploring rock involves both architecture and sculptural representation; examining paper engages issues of two-dimensional media and the sweeping changes caused by the introduction of paper and considering the sword includes both the production of metalwork and the artistic scope of ancient and medieval empires.
-A museum visit as well as the College’s collection of plaster casts and artifacts will be integral to the course.
-Slide presentations, lectures, and discussion.
+This course examines how different Western, Asian, and Islamic cultures approached art in these media.
+Exploring rock involves both architecture and sculptural representation; examining paper engages issues of two-dimensional media and the sweeping changes caused by the introduction of paper; and considering the sword includes both the production of metalwork and the artistic scope of ancient and medieval empires.
+The course will emphasize cultural interaction between empires, nations, and geographic regions through economic, artistic, and political exchange.
+Geographic areas of focus include Northern Europe and the Ancient Mediterranean, West and Central Asia, India, and the dominant powers of East Asia: China, Korea, and Japan.
 This course satisfies the Core Curriculum requirement in Arts.

 ARTH 223.
 Introduction to Latin American Art (4AF)